The School of Public Health and Health Systems is a division of the Faculty of Health

 Global water issues are becoming increasingly complex and often require a collaborative approach across the breadth of disciplines.
 The MSc Public Health and Health Systems offers a water specialization.

 Facilitated by the University of Waterloo's Water Institute, this collaborative approach provides access to more than 140 faculty members involved in water research across Waterloo's campus.
 The program allows you to develop specialist expertise in public health and health systems, while matching the knowledge and skills required to communicate across disciplines and within interdisciplinary teams in the water sector.

 Graduate student resources

-Inspired by her time as a resident of Northern Ontario, Danielle Brandow focuses her Master's research on the health of indegenous people, and the disparities that many face when living in northern communities.
+Inspired by her time as a resident of Northern Ontario, Danielle Brandow focused her Master's research on the health of Indegenous people, and the disparities that many face when living in northern communities.

 Learn more about Danielle and other students in the School of Public Health and Health Systems on our graduate students profile page.